Barbecue

 with barbecue.
 Smoking of meat is an age-old method that was developed

-to PRESERVE meat, not to cook it.
+to PRESERVE meat, not to cook it for immediate consumption.
 Methods can vary from drying strips,

 as in making "jerky", to large-scale smoking of hams and bacon or